Shao-Group/Telos/README.md

   - --dir-rnaseq : RNASeq-Tools home directory
   - --prefix: a prefix that will be concatenated to some output files
   - --dir-output: Output directory (should be empty)
+  - --file-bam: Path to the BAM file containing aligned reads
+  - --file-gtf: Path to the GTF file of assembled transcripts
+  - --ref-anno-gtf: Path to the Reference annotation GTF file
+  - --tmap-file: *.tmap* file obtained after running GFFCompare on the baseline GTF and reference annotation.

 ```bash
 python src/install.py --dir-rnaseq DIR_RNASEQ --dir-output DIR_OUTPUT --file-bam FILE_BAM --file-gtf FILE_GTF --prefix PREFIX --ref-anno-gtf REF_ANNO_GTF --tmap-file TMAP_FILE